buddyspencer/QSS/README.md

 If the number of different bits (i.e., number of 1s in the XOR result) is ≤ TOTAL_1_CHECK, the candidate word is selected.

-Use TOTAL_1_CHECK to tune your solution.

-These selected words, are put into a vector  with length = MAX_LEN_QUANTIZATION_RESULT and for them the cosine similarity is calculated using the original (non-quantized) embeddings.
+These selected words are put into a vector with length = MAX_LEN_QUANTIZATION_RESULT and for each of them the cosine similarity is calculated using the original (non-quantized) embeddings.

 The results are sorted in descending order by similarity.

+Use TOTAL_1_CHECK and MAX_LEN_QUANTIZATION_RESULT to tune your solution.

 ## Standard Cosine Similarity Search:
 As a baseline, a cosine similarity search is performed using the input word’s original embedding against all embeddings, without quantization.